Steve Archibald: Club career

 Archibald was born in Glasgow and raised nearby in Rutherglen.
 He was playing for local teams such as Croftfoot United and Fernhill Athletic while completing his training as a car mechanic when he was spotted by Scottish First Division club Clyde in 1974.
 He first came to prominence playing in midfield for Clyde, but after manager Billy McNeill paid £20,000 to bring him to top-division side Aberdeen in January 1978 he was converted to striker, forging a prolific partnership with Joe Harper.

 After winning the Scottish Premier Division title in 1980, he moved to London club Tottenham Hotspur for £800,000, where he finished the top scorer in the First Division and won the FA Cup in his first season there.
 He won a second FA Cup in 1982 and then the UEFA Cup in 1984, where he scored his penalty in the final as Spurs overcame Anderlecht in a shootout.
 He also scored for Spurs in their defeat by Liverpool in the 1982 Football League Cup Final.
 Archibald scored 77 goals in 189 appearances for Spurs between 1980 and 1984, forming successful striking partnerships with Garth Crooks and Mark Falco.

 In 1984, he joined Barcelona for £1,150,000, where in his first season he helped them win the La Liga title for the first time in 11 years.
 He then helped Barça reach the European Cup final in 1986, only to lose on penalty kicks to Steaua Bucharest.
 He was a popular figure at the Camp Nou until restrictions on fielding foreign players led to him being excluded from the squad in favour of Gary Lineker and Mark Hughes.
-He was loaned out to Blackburn Rovers for a spell before to returning to Scotland in 1988 to sign for Hibernian.
+He was loaned out to Blackburn Rovers for a spell before returning to Scotland in 1988 to sign for Hibernian.

 Archibald scored 16 goals in his first season at Hibernian, including the winning goal in November 1988 in a 2–1 win away against Hearts, Hibs' first away win against their city rivals in over 10 years.
 He left Hibs in 1990 after falling out with manager Alex Miller, and had a brief return to Spain with Espanyol (then in the Second Division).
 He then joined St Mirren and was instrumental in bringing former Barcelona teammate Víctor Muñoz to the club.

 Archibald's later career saw him make a handful of appearances at a number of clubs in Scotland, England and Ireland, including a nostalgic return to Clyde.